alextok/dbsc-discussions/README.md

 # Open topics
+1. Discuss refresh session doing inline with workload requests.

+1. Pre-fetch nonce protocol open issue on git-hub, Kristian will discuss privacy concern with privacy team.
+Google ok to do it for enterprise, but not for consumers.
+Discuss with Erik for resouces for this optimization.

+1. Start session optimization for DBSC (Olga will schedule internal disscussion on this, MS will try to come up with diagram.)

 1. Sec-Session-GenerateKey is an extra roundtrip in the 1st party diagram that is not required.

     [Olga] Step 12 is where browser remembers the key for RP+IDP combo.
 Maybe we consider current flow first time invocation scenario and for subsequent calls, browser sees RP/IDP combo, or understands some sort of a header, and performs this operation automatically?